Early Hearing Detection

 Language developmental milestones for Deaf children should be the same as those for children who can hear.

-Early Identification of Hearing Loss: Universal Newborn Hearing Screening (An Implementation Guide)
+Early Identification of Hearing Status that Affects Speech Development: Universal Newborn Hearing Screening (An Implementation Guide)

 From the National Center for Hearing Assessment and Management